shutterstock/public-api-javascript-sdk/docs/EditorialVideoApi.md

- country (required) | String| Show only editorial video content that is available for distribution in a certain country query | String| One or more search terms separated by spaces sort | String| Sort by, defaults to relevant <br/><br/>Valid values: "relevant", "newest", "oldest" category | String| Show editorial video content within a certain editorial category; specify by category name supplier_code | [String]| Show only editorial video content from certain suppliers date_start | Date| Show only editorial video content generated on or after a specific date date_end | Date| Show only editorial video content generated on or before a specific date
+ country (required) | String| Show only editorial video content that is available for distribution in a certain country query | String| One or more search terms separated by spaces sort | String| Sort by, defaults to relevant <br/><br/>Valid values: "relevant", "newest", "oldest" category | String| Show editorial content with each of the specified editorial categories; specify category names in a comma-separated list supplier_code | [String]| Show only editorial video content from certain suppliers date_start | Date| Show only editorial video content generated on or after a specific date date_end | Date| Show only editorial video content generated on or before a specific date